apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 2. A Screenshot of the Settings screen (on a site with User Registraion disabled)

 == Changelog ==

+= 1.0.1 =

+* Fix: Left Side Wordpress Icon shows up again (in old Wordpress versions and 3.8)
+* Info: Wordpress Icon uses 'dashicon' in Wordpress 3.8 so it looks a bit different
+* Fix: Username/Password submit form moved to wp-login.php

 = 1.0.0 =